Egor93/MSC_repo/README.md

 Below are plots of some variable from ncr_pdf_douze_1deg.nc. <br>
 There are 20 horizontal subdomains of size 110 × 110 km for each of 12 snapshots.
 Thus 20*12=240 subdomain columns - Y AXIS.
 Each of these subdomain columns has nz=150 values of each variable, such as pm.
-These values where calculated over all the LES gridcells(156m size) in the subdomain.
+These values were calculated over all the LES gridcells(156m size) in the subdomain.
 ![alt text](https://github.com/Egor93/MSC_repo/blob/master/pm_tm_1degree.png)
 ![alt text](https://github.com/Egor93/MSC_repo/blob/master/qvm_1degree.png)